 Libusb-dev contains code that allows us to interact with USB devices that are plugged into the computer through code.

-Libbluetooth-dev provides the code required to be able to interact with the operating systems Bluetooth stack, in sixad’s case this is partly used to detect when a PS3 device is connected to the Raspberry Pi.
+Libbluetooth-dev provides the code required to be able to interact with the operating systems Bluetooth stack.
+In sixad’s case this is used to detect when a PS3 device is connected to the Raspberry Pi.

 sudo apt-get install git libbluetooth-dev checkinstall libusb-dev sudo apt-get install joystick pkg-config